 It’s hard to generalise about what student life will be like at your host university.
-Every country and partner institution is different, so we encourage you to discuss with a wide variety of persons for advice on what life is like at your host university (the Erasmus+ Manager, your academic School/Department Erasmus Coordinator, returned Queen Mary students, and current incoming associate students from your host university) and what student support your host university will provide.
+Every country and partner institution is different, so we encourage you to discuss with a wide variety of persons for advice on what life is like at your host university.

-As an Erasmus+ student, you also have the international support of the ESN.
+As an exchange student, you also have the international support of the ESN.
 The student-run Network helps its members feel at home academically and socially in their host countries through a wide range of cultural and social events that help you make friends from all over the globe.
-The ESN provides a Student Guidebook to Erasmus+.
-You can find out more about the Network at: esn.org.
+The ESN provides a Student Guidebook, and you can find out more about the Network at: esn.org.

 The Erasmus Student Network at Queen Mary is a QMSU society and open to all students interested in or participating on any type of exchange.
+Joining before an exchange is a great way to meet previous participants, get advice and make like-minded friends who have been to or who are from the destination/s you interested in going to.
 If you wish to join Queen Mary's ESN chapter, you can contact the team via Facebook or email: email@example.com.

 Every one of our partner institutions is different: they each have a unique character and individual strengths.

-We encourage you to choose a host university that you think you will be best suited to and where you are confident you will thrive.
+We encourage you to choose a host institution that you think YOU will be best suited to and where you are confident that you will thrive.

 If you are interested in undertaking part-time work whilst abroad you should consult visa and immigration advice for your host country to find out if you are eligible to work.
 You may also wish to contact your host university to ask if they can provide further advice.

 Find out more about your host country